MG977/GIS4schools-RS/_build/html/_sources/rs_imageanalysis.rst.txt

 NDWI is a normalized index ranging from -1 to 1, but for **WATER** it has positive values.
 The larger the ratio, the more “amount of water” is present in the image pixel. |br|
 The threshold **NDWI=0.3** is often used to differentiate non-flooded areas (NDVI<0.3) from flooded areas (NDWI>0.3).

-.. warning:: A DIFFERENT spectral index, also called **Normalized Difference Water Index (NDWI)**, uses NIR and SWIR spectral bands to detect *water stress in vegetation (e.g. drought)*.
+.. warning:: A DIFFERENT spectral index, also called `Normalized Difference Water Index (NDWI) <https://edo.jrc.ec.europa.eu/documents/factsheets/factsheet_ndwi.pdf>`_, uses NIR and SWIR spectral bands to detect *water stress in vegetation (e.g. drought)*.

 .. hint:: **Looking for a specific spectral index?** |br|
 	The `Index DataBase <https://www.indexdatabase.de/>`_ is a collection of spectral indices for different applications and sensors.
 Here you find a selection of `250 spectral indices designed to fit the images of the Sentinel-2 satellite <https://www.indexdatabase.de/db/is.php?sensor_id=96>`_. |br|